 Read more about the Voluntary Bailiff Service and you might even be tempted to apply to become one yourself!

 Find out if the changes to winter Moorings 2015/16 will affect you or your club.
-A full list of sites has been published which will enable you to plan ahead for matches.
-Page 3 of the FAQs states that boats must be prepared to move to facilitate pegging of matches, but remember to give plenty of notice – at least 14 days.
+A full list of sites has been published which will enable you to plan ahead for matches. the FAQs states that boats must be prepared to move to facilitate pegging of matches, but remember to give plenty of notice – at least 14 days.
 If you have any questions regarding the winter mooring arrangements in your area email email@example.com.

 As part of a joint venture the Trust is building a pass on the River Lea to assist the endangered eels on their incredible 3000 mile journey.
 Find out more about the project and the life of the eel.